pippellia-btc/Cubit-Guides/README.md

 1. After the installation, power up your Cubit and plug in the **ethernet cable**
 2. Get the `ip_address` of your Cubit, using an App like Angry IP Scanner: https://angryip.org/
 3. Open the **terminal** (or prompt in Windows), and SSH into your Cubit with the command `ssh [username]@ip_address`, using the `username` and `password` you specified during the installation

 ![image](https://github.com/pippellia-btc/Cubit-Guides/assets/108896743/5bc8fea7-b6e0-4d00-a91c-1a50b6208d51)

 ## Step 4.
 Installing Citadel
+Copy the following commands in the terminal of your Cubit

 1. Configure the RAID: `sudo mdadm --create --verbose /dev/md0 --level=1 --raid-devices=2 /dev/sda /dev/sdb`
 2. Install Docker: `curl -fsSL https://get.docker.com | sh`
 3. Install Citadel dependencies: `sudo apt -y install fswatch jq rsync curl python3-requests python3-yaml git`